rern/RuneUI_enhancement/function_list.md

 		- Improved Back button
 		- Maintain scroll position
 		- Albums with common name display with artist names
+		- Bookmarks can be renamed
 		- Show filenames or URL of webradio
+		- Changes reflect to all clients
+	Playlist
+		- Auto scroll to top after 3 previous songs
+		- Add elapsed time while play/pause
+		- Improve drag to rearrange
+		- Show track numbers
+		- Show webradio name
+		- Add crop current playing song
+		- Saved playlists can be renamed
+		- Add display each saved playlist
+		- Changes reflects to all clients
 ```